You should plan to arrive in Toronto by 1pm on Monday, September 9th, if you want to attend a pre-conference tour.

 - Procurement models in infrastructure development are obsolete and do not lead to innovation in urban place-making.
 Industry thinking needs to shift from procuring “lost cost” to “high value”.
 New business models and operational considerations will accelerate and define intelligent future infrastructure.

 - New partnerships need to be fostered to deliver exceptional and incremental value.
 Products, systems, and services in the urban infrastructure supply-chain need to converge as companies, governments and others (eg, univiersities) work to build next-generation communities.

 Tour 5: Union Station Revitalization

-Our Union Station tour will showcase the historical, modern and sustainability elements of the revitalization.
-Within the historic building, the new GO Concourse, connections to the TTC subway station and underground PATH system will enable seamless, easy travel for customers.
-The “dig down” is creating a new space for two new transit concourses and a new lower-level pedestrian retail concourse under the current GO Train platform, as train service continues largely uninterrupted.
+Our tour will showcase the historical, modern and sustainability elements of the revitalization; including the “dig down”.
+The dig down is a design and engineering feat, creating two new transit concourses and expanding retail space from 30,000 to 110,000 square feet under the GO Train platform –– as train service continues largely uninterrupted.
 Get an inside look into one of the region’s most extensive and exciting projects.